AscendingPassage.com HOME PAGE.

 feasts of Thothmes III.
 What kind of feasts were they, that this king

-ceilings, of which the smallest stone, if it fell, would crush twenty
+ceilings, if it fell, would crush twenty

-men?
+men!
 In places the friezes, the colonnades, which seem almost

 diaphanous in the air, are outlined still with a proud magnificence in